Newton-Okounkov polytopes of Schubert varieties arising from cluster structures: Double Bruhat cells and unipotent cells

 \section{Double Bruhat cells and unipotent cells}

 In this appendix, we see a direct relation between the cluster structure on the coordinate ring of $U^-_w$ and that of the \emph{double Bruhat cell} $G^{w, e}\coloneqq B^- \cap B\widetilde{w}B$, where $\widetilde{w}\in N_G(H)$ is a lift for $w$.
-Indeed, Berenstein-Fomin-Zelevinsky \cite{BFZ2} and Williams \cite{Wil} proved that $\mathbb{C}[G^{w, e}]$ (more generally, $\mathbb{C}[G^{w, w'}]$ for $w, w'\in W$) has a structure of an upper cluster algebra.
+Indeed, Berenstein--Fomin--Zelevinsky \cite{BFZ2} and Williams \cite{Wil} proved that $\mathbb{C}[G^{w, e}]$ (more generally, $\mathbb{C}[G^{w, w'}]$ for $w, w'\in W$) has a structure of an upper cluster algebra.
 Actually, their upper cluster algebra structure induces an upper cluster algebra structure of $\mathbb{C}[U^-_w]$, but as far as the authors know, this procedure is not explicitly explained in the literature.
 Hence we demonstrate it in this appendix.
 We adopt an algebraic proof, and as a byproduct we show that $\mathbb{C}[U^-_w]$ also has an (ordinary) cluster algebra structure.

-\begin{rem} Geiss-Leclerc-Schr\"{o}er \cite{GLS:Kac-Moody} verified the cluster algebra structure on $\mathbb{C}[U^-_w]$ without going through $G^{w, e}$ under the assumption that $G$ is a \emph{symmetric} Kac-Moody group.
-Demonet \cite{Dem} extended Geiss-Leclerc-Schr\"{o}er's method to the case of symmetrizable Kac-Moody groups for specific $w$.
-Goodearl-Yakimov \cite{GY:Mem} showed the quantum cluster algebra structure on the quantum analogue of $\mathbb{C}[U^-_w]$ for an arbitrary symmetrizable Kac-Moody group $G$ and $w\in W$.
-They also announced the classical version of their results in \cite[Sect.~1.2]{GY:Poisson}. \end{rem}
+\begin{rem} Geiss--Leclerc--Schr\"{o}er \cite{GLS:Kac-Moody} verified the cluster algebra structure on $\mathbb{C}[U^-_w]$ without going through $G^{w, e}$ under the assumption that $G$ is a \emph{symmetric} Kac--Moody group.
+Demonet \cite{Dem} extended Geiss--Leclerc--Schr\"{o}er's method to the case of symmetrizable Kac--Moody groups for specific $w$.
+Goodearl--Yakimov \cite{GY:Mem} showed the quantum cluster algebra structure on the quantum analogue of $\mathbb{C}[U^-_w]$ for an arbitrary symmetrizable Kac--Moody group $G$ and $w\in W$.
+They also announced the classical version of their results in \cite[Section 1.2]{GY:Poisson}. \end{rem}

 Let $w \in W$, and write

 for $\lambda\in P_+$, $f\in V(\lambda)^{\ast}$, $v\in V(\lambda)$, $u, u'\in W$, and $\mu\in P$.
 It is easy to see that the multiplication map gives an isomorphism

 of varieties.
 Hence we have an isomorphism $\mathbb{C}[G^{w, e}]\xrightarrow{\sim} \mathbb{C}[U^-_w]\otimes_{\mathbb{C}}\mathbb{C}[H]$ of $\c$-algebras given by